adambard/learnxinyminutes-docs/c.html.markdown

 // clean header file to share with the rest of the project.

 // Your program's entry point is a function called "main".
 The return type can
-// be anything, however most operating systems expect a return type of 'int' for
+// be anything, however most operating systems expect a return type of `int` for
 // error code processing.
 int main(void) {
   // your program